wyhwong/classifier-trains/README.md

-# TAO-like Classifier training pipeline using PyTorch (TCP)
+# TAO-like Classifier training pipeline using PyTorch (TCPyTorch)
 This repository aims to provide a primitive tool to finetune state-of-the-art models with PyTorch implementation, similar to Nvidia TAO but with more flexibility in augmentation and models.
 Like TAO classification, all parameters are configurable in [train.yml](./train.yml) to minimize the need of modifying scripts.

 ## Description and Usage